Skip to Main Site Navigation Skip to Content Skip to Footer

 What is Auditing?

-Auditing means attending a course without earning credit or a grade.
+Auditing means attending a course and completing required work without earning credit or a grade.

 Who Can Audit?